DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 # ELECTRONIC STATEMENT v15

+## Improvements to Electronic Statement v15.13

+**Productive version of the electronic statement since June 16, 2025.**

-**Improvements to Electronic Statement v15.13**
+**Improvements to Electronic Statement v15.14**

 Dear Customers,

-Improvements to the Electronic Statement:
+Improvements to the electronic statement:

-* 1. Inclusion of a new field to demonstrate automatic Pix transactions:
-   * Inclusion of the recurrence ID field.
-    For more information, see the manual below on page 30.

-* 2. Demonstration of account subsidies:
-   * Inclusion of domain 45 in the payment status table IV For more information, see the manual below on pages 39 and 92 to 93.
+* Inclusion of the Pix payment ID (Scheduled for implementation on October 14, 2025);

-**Implementation date: 16/06/2025**

-**Updates V15.13 - Demonstration of subsidies in account + automatic Pix**

-* Inclusion of payment status 45 in table IV to demonstrate settlements of debits in account
-* Inclusion of ID to demonstrate recurring transactions in Pix in type 8 records

-**Implementation date: 06/16/2025**
+* Exclusive file for Pix transactions – CIELO16 (Scheduled for implementation on January 13, 2026).

 **Attachments**